 We are working hard to complete our first burrow as soon as possible.
 We plan to have it open in the 2021 season.

 How big will the Burrow be?

-Our first burrow has been designed to accommodate full-sized human adults and to be comfortable for up to 2 adults and 2 children, but scaled so that you, as a visiting Hobbit, feel right at home.
+Our first burrow has been designed to accommodate full-sized human adults and to be comfortable for up to 2 adults and 2 children, but scaled so that you feel right at home.
 It has over 650 sq feet of floor-space.

 What will a Burrow include inside?